softlab-unimore/fairnesseval/README.md

 ## Instalation
 Open a terminal in a directory where you want to install Fairnesseval and run the following command:

+[//]: # (Say that it has been tested with Python 3.9.12 and 3.11.0)
+Python should be installed on your system.
+The library has been tested with Python 3.9.12 and 3.11.0.
+You can use a virtual environment to install the library or install it globally.

 ```bash
 git clone https://github.com/softlab-unimore/fairnesseval.git
 pip install -e fairnesseval